 To remedy the above limitations, we propose a global receptive convolution (GRC).
-The motivation is that different channels of a filter can have different grid sampling locations to enlarge the receptive field.
+The motivation is that different channels of a filter can have different grid sampling locations, which can enlarge the receptive field.
 Based on this simple idea, the GRC is designed to provide \emph{global receptive field} for convolutional filters \emph{without introducing any extra learnable parameters}.
-In Figure~\ref{fig:intro_cmp_grc}, we apply the GRC to 1$\times$1 convolution for illustration.
-The GRC first divides the channels of filters into two groups.
-Then it shifts the grid sampling locations of the first group to different coordinates (covering the whole input image) according to the channel index, so that the filter can capture the global context information.
+In Fig.~\ref{fig:intro_cmp_grc}, we apply the GRC to 1$\times$1 convolution for illustration.
+Specifically, the GRC first divides the channels of filters into two groups.
+Then it shifts the grid sampling locations of the first group to different coordinates (across the whole input image) according to the channel index, so that the filter can capture the global context information.
 The grid sampling locations of the second group remain unchanged to keep the original location information.
-Therefore, the GRC can integrate the global context into the original location information for each pixel.
-This can effectively tackle the \textbf{challenge two} for better dense prediction results.
+Thus, the GRC can integrate the global context into the original location information for each pixel, further tackling the \textbf{challenge two} for better dense prediction results.
 The GRC is simple yet effective, and can be flexibly applied to any other filter sizes.